14BME0133/MEE499/docs/index.md

 ### Synopsis:

-To design and fabricate a prototype for an Intelligent, Real-time feed-forward RNN base smart Informaton-retrieval-cum-active-acting system for daily-use budget vehicular dashboard.
+To design and fabricate a prototype for an Intelligent, Real-time feed-forward RNN based smart Informaton-retrieval-cum-active-acting system for "the" daily-use budget vehicular dashboard.

 ### Timeline: